 Farmed wild boars and pigs kept as pets were not included in the programme.
 These populations are small and are presumed have little to no contact with the commercial pig population.
 There is a small wild boar population mainly in an area along the Swedish border in the southeast of Norway.
-A wild boar health surveillance was conducted during 2022 and is reported separately.
+A wild boar health surveillance was conducted during 2023 and is reported separately.

-Apart from AD, the EU has not approved additional guarantees against other porcine viral infections for trading pigs into Norway.
-To protect the swine population against disease-related risks, Norway has its own national guidelines for the trade of live pigs (10).
+Apart from AD, the EU has not approved additional measures against other porcine viral infections for trading pigs into Norway.
+To protect the swine population against disease-related risks, Norway has its own national legislation for the trade of live pigs (10).

-In conclusion, the surveillance programme for specific viral infections in 2022 documents Norwegian pig herd's favourable health status by demonstrating that Norwegian pig herds remained free from the serious infectious diseases: AD, TGE, PRRS and PED.
-It also documents that SI other than H1N1pdm was not detected in the pig population.
+In conclusion, the surveillance programme for specific viral infections in 2023 documents Norwegian pig herd's favourable health status by demonstrating that Norwegian pig herds remained free from the serious infectious diseases: AD, TGE, PRRS and PED.
+For AD, the findings are in agreement with the disease specific criteria for documentation of maintenance of the disease free status regulated in 2020/689 (EU), art 81.
+The programme also documents that SI other than H1N1pdm was not detected in the pig population.